quickank1t/note-app/README.md

 # About application

-used Nodejs v.10.0.0 Along with packages such as lodash, yargs, filesystem.
+used Nodejs v.10.0.0 Along with packages such as lodash, yargs, filesystem, nodemon.